Rank Reduction in Bimatrix Games: Some Results on Rank Reduction in Generic Games

 \section{Some Results on Rank Reduction in Generic Games}

 In this section, we collect some natural consequences of Proposition \ref{prop:colSpanC2} for reducing the rank of generic games.
-Recall that a game is determined by the matrices $(A,B)\in\Re^{2\times(m\times n)}$.
+Recall that a game is determined by the matrices $(\tilde A,\tilde B)\in\Re^{2\times(m\times n)}$.
 Thus, one can view $\Re^{2\times(m\times n)}$ as the space of all games.
 If one picks a generic game from this space, it is natural to ask whether or not the rank of the game can be reduced and by how much.

-It turns out that Proposition \ref{prop:colSpanC2} allows us to conclude the following two results.
+It turns out that Proposition \ref{prop:colSpanC2} allows us to conclude the following two results, where we only focus on the case of $\gamma = 1$ to ease analysis.
 In the first result, we focus on generic games in which $m=n$.
 It should be noted that the set of generic games in the space $\Re^{2\times(m\times m)}$ with full rank has full measure.
 We conclude that for such games, we can reduce the rank only by 1.
 In the second result, we consider the case where $m<n$.

+\begin{proposition} If $m=n$, then for almost every (random) game $(m,m,A,B)$, the rank of the game can only be reduced by 1. \end{proposition} \begin{proof} In order to prove the result, we show that the set of games whose rank can be reduced by two has Lebesgue measure 0.
+We prove this in two steps: